cyrille-visser/FastHack-Postgres/Student/00-prereqs.md

       Pizzeria app on PostgreSQL is ready at http://some_other_ip_address:8082/pizzeria
 ```

+For the sake of simplicity and time we will use public endpoints only.
+Also for Flexible Server. if you feel you're unchallenged, please use private endpoints :).
+See below for details.

 ### Secure Access to "On-Prem" Databases

    - Run the [shell script](./Resources/HelmCharts/ContosoPizza/modify_nsg_for_postgres_mysql.sh) in the files given to you for this hack at this path: `HelmCharts/ContosoPizza/modify_nsg_for_postgres_mysql.sh`

-This script will block public access to the "on-premises" MySQL or PostgreSQL databases used by the Pizza app and allow access only from your computer or Azure Cloud Shell.
+This script will block public access to the "on-premises" PostgreSQL database used by the Pizza app and allow access only from your computer or Azure Cloud Shell.
 The script is written to obtain your public IP address automatically depending on where you run it (either locally on your own computer or within Azure Cloud Shell).

 **NOTE:** If you are running in Azure Cloud Shell, keep in mind that Azure Cloud Shell times out after 20 minutes of inactivity.
 If you start a new Azure Cloud Shell session, it will have a different public IP address and you will need to run the NSG script again to allow the new public IP address to access your databases.

-**NOTE:** If you are running this hack from Azure Cloud Shell AND you also want to connect to the Azure databases from your own computer using the GUI tools mentioned above like MySQL Workbench or pgAdmin, then you will need to edit the script file and change the line with "my_ip" to your computer's IP address.
+**NOTE:** If you are running this hack from Azure Cloud Shell AND you also want to connect to the Azure databases from your own computer using the GUI tools mentioned above, then you will need to edit the script file and change the line with "my_ip" to your computer's IP address.
 This will add your computer's IP address to the NSG rule as an allowed IP address (as well as allowing Azure Cloud Shell's public IP address).

 **NOTE:** If your Shell IP address is already whitelisted and you run this script again, it does not make any changes.